|

 | . |

-Dear Friend, I
+Dear Friend, H

 live to tinker.
 I'm an inventor, ex-teacher, writer, musician, Christian, husband and father, and I love to explore things with my mind and build things with my hands.
 Science, and working with wounded people, are two of my biggest passions in life, and I currently work part time at a residential youth ranch for at-risk teenagers.

-Why?
-Because what I talk about is legitimate, and things
+What I talk about is legitimate, and things

 that me and hundreds and thousands of other people have done, clear back from the early days of the automobile - including various